Samsung Fire & Marine Insurance: Camps and Concerts for Students with Disabilities

 SFMI has held music talent camps and concerts for students with disabilities in association with the National Institute of Special Education, Disabled First Movement Headquarters, and Korea Nazarene University.

-Environment Protection
+Environment action

 In terms of environment protection, SFMI adopted electronic general terms & conditions system in 2009, where it offers premium discounts to customers opting for eco-friendly electronic general terms and conditions (e-GTC), electronic policies, etc. By saving the discounted amount, SFMI raised a fund to create small school forests for employees' alma maters.

-Research Functions

-SFMI is operating Samsung Global Loss Control Center (GLCC) and Samsung Traffic Safety Research Institute to conduct research and studies associated with insurance risks and transportation.
+SFMI operates the Samsung Global Loss Control Center (GLCC) and Samsung Traffic Safety Research Institute to conduct research and studies associated with insurance risks and transportation.
 It also runs Samsung Transportation Museum in Yongin, Gyeonggi Province.

-Sports

-SFMI World Baduk Masters
+Sponsorship

 SFMI hosts World Baduk Masters Championship every year, an open Baduk (Go) competition for both professional and amateur Baduk players.
 The Championship began in 1996 in association with the Korea Broadcasting System (KBS) and the local Joong-Ang Daily.